 TS: You need to know which resident portraits are applicable to print, digital, direct mail, display ads, events, and on-site at the community.
 In most cases, if a photo series is photographed on a certain subject matter, such as couples who have been married for over fifty years, the photos can be used at the community level and all the way up to the corporate level for any kind of marketing.

-A series shot on 80-year-old-plus athletes might only function for a calendar and the wellness/fitness section on a community’s website.
+A series shot on 80-year-old-plus athletes might only function for a calendar and the wellness/fitness section on a senior living community’s website.
 Films, in most cases, can live on the community’s main websites and social media platforms for two years.
 After two years, the wardrobe begins to look out dated and reflects poorly on your branding.

 SLS: Is there any particular project that has touched you most personally?